Everything You Need to Know About Stress, Depression and Anxiety

 We hear these three words more and more often.
 The truth is that these days they’re the most common disorders out there.
-Stress, depression and anxiety can appear alone or together.
-It’s important to identify the warning signs for each of these problems because fortunately they can be helped.
+Stress, depression and anxiety can appear by themselves or together.
+But it’s important to identify the warning signs for each of these problems because fortunately, you can get help.

 How do stress, depression and anxiety affect us?

 According to studies, stress, depression and anxiety directly change how we perceive life.
 They affect our brain and the way we relate to others.
 They also change our self-esteem, and the enthusiasm and excitement we have when we’re doing an activity or at work.

 Among other problems, stress, depression and anxiety can also affect our immune system.
 And of course, they attack our prefrontal cortex.
 That’s where we do our most advanced thinking, where we imagine the future, assess strategies to solve problems and make decisions.
 Also, that area is related to the limbic system, our emotional brain.